 Urinalysis.
 This looks for blood in the urine (hematuria), one sign of a stone.
 Pus in the urine (pyuria) suggests a stone or infection.
 The pH of the urine is also tested, which indicates if your urine is acidic or alkaline.
 Alkaline urine promotes formation of struvite (infection) stones.

-A urine culture can reveal a urinary tract infection.
+Urine culture.
+This can reveal a urinary tract infection.
 Test results appear 24 hours to 48 hours after the urine sample is collected.

-Ultrasound uses sound waves to create a picture of the kidney.
+Ultrasound.
+This imaging test uses sound waves to create a picture of the kidney.
 This helps show stones and reveal blockages in the urinary tract.